Move38/Fracture/README.md

  *  9.28.2017
  */

-// set teh 6 possible teams to be a part of
+// set the 6 possible teams to be a part of
 // red, yellow, blue, green, orange, magenta

 // if button is triple clicked